 'The collection of paintings on this website is precious and irreplaceable, assembled by a man whose whole life has been dedicated to protecting the painters and their communities through the collection and promotion of their unique art works.
 This collection should be considered the most important document—as a whole—of a unique Guatemalan Maya painting movement, taking place in multiple areas, each with its own unique style.
 Joseph Johnston is a Maya scholar who has here amassed the greatest single historical and contemporary chronicle of a painting movement.
 This painting collection, reflective of the customs and traditions, the talents of Maya artists, is singular in both depth and scope, and provides a pathway in to the unique Maya voice expressed through visual narratives in this collection of paintings."
-Dr. Kryssi Staikidis, Associate Professor, Art Education, Northern Illinois University.
+Dr. Kryssi Staikidis, Professor, Art Education, Northern Illinois University.

 All images Copyright 1990-2017 © Arte Maya Tz'utuhil